onikienko/use-chrome-storage/README.md

 Changes of `value`:

 1. `value` is 1 (`initialValue` set in the hook)
-2. `useChromeStorageLocal` call to chrome API (this API is async) to get the value of `counterLocal`.
+2. `useChromeStorageLocal` calls to Chrome API (this API is async) to get the value of `counterLocal`.

 - `value` changes to *10*
 - `isInitialStateResolved` changes to `true` indicating that `value` synchronized with data saved in `chrome.storage`